Troublor/Calculater/README.md

-# Calculator
+# Calculater
-a small, basic and simple calculater
+a small, basic and simple calculator

 using JavaFX
 -----